 We are called to share our gifts, time, and talents with each other

 Service, of any kind, is a beautiful way to do just that!
 At St. B's, we want to support your passions and find the right place for you to express your call.
 As we’ve heard it said: “It takes a village,” and our strengths shine because the village of parishioners participates.
-Whether you’re looking to serve at St. B's, the community or the world, or have something stirring in your heart that you need help activating, let us know!
+Whether you're looking to serve at St. B's, out in the community or the world or have something stirring in your heart that you need help activating, let us know!
 We’re always here to listen and support you in your mission to give of yourself to others.

 |“If I therefore, the master and teacher, have washed your feet, you ought to wash one another's feet.
 I have given you a model to follow so that as I have done for you, you should also do." - John 13:14-15|

 The Catholic Church has a very big secret.
 It is so powerful, challenging, and relevant that if every bishop, priest, deacon, religious, and layperson were committed to communicating and implementing this secret, it would turn society upside-down and literally transform the world.
 Our best-kept secret is that the Catholic Church is above all committed to social justice.
 We believe that preferential care should be shown to poor and vulnerable people, whose needs and rights are given special attention in God’s eyes.
 The Catholic Church has a long-standing tradition of providing quality health care and education as well.
 One in every six hospital patients in the United States is treated in a Catholic facility, and many of our nation’s prominent schools were founded by Catholic orders.
 Jesus gives us His mission statement (and our mission statement) by quoting Isaiah: “The Spirit of the Lord is upon me, because he has anointed me to bring glad tidings to the poor.
 He has sent me to proclaim liberty to captives and recovery of sight to the blind, to let the oppressed go free and to proclaim a year acceptable to the Lord.”